What is email security?

 - Fraud prevention.
-The ability to identify potential email security risks, such as spoofing, can potentially help an organization to reduce the opportunity for fraud.
+The ability to identify potential email and cybersecurity risks, such as spoofing, can potentially help an organization to reduce the opportunity for fraud.

 - Phishing protection.
-Social engineering tactics, such as phishing attacks, can trick employees of a business to click on links or download things that could be harmful and lead to information disclosure and credential theft.
+Social engineering tactics, such as phishing attacks, can trick employees to click on links or download items that could be harmful and lead to information disclosure and credential theft.
 Email security products use techniques to recognize and block phishing emails, shielding people and businesses against fraud and identity theft.

 Email security best practices

-While email is not secure by default, there are proactive best practices that individuals and organizations can take to significantly improve email security, including the following:
+While email isn't secure by default, there are proactive best practices that individuals and organizations can take to significantly improve email security, including the following:

 - Enforce encrypted connections.
-All connections to and from an email platform should occur over an SSL/TLS connection that encrypts the data as it transits the public internet.
+To ensure endpoint security, all connections to and from an email platform should occur over an SSL/TLS connection that encrypts the data as it travels the public internet.

 - Encrypt email.
 While perhaps not an ideal option for every user at every organization, encrypting email messages provides an additional layer of privacy that can help to protect against unauthorized information disclosure.

 - Create strong passwords.
-For users, it is important that any passwords are complex and not easy to guess.
-It's often recommended that users have passwords with a combination of letter, numbers and symbols.
+For users, it's important to ensure that any passwords are complex and not easy to guess.
+It's often recommended that users include a combination of letters, numbers and symbols for their passwords.

-- Implement 2FA or MFA.
+- Use two-factor authentication (2FA) or multifactor authentication (MFA).
 While strong passwords are helpful, they often aren't enough.
-Implementing two-factor authentication (2FA) or multifactor authentication (MFA) provides an additional layer of access control that can help to improve email security.
+Using 2FA or MFA provides an additional layer of access control that can help to improve email security.

 - Train on anti-phishing.
 Phishing is a common email threat.
-Organizations need to provide security awareness training for users so that they can avoid risky behaviors and spot phishing attacks that get through to their inbox.
+Organizations need to provide security awareness training for users so that they can avoid risky behaviors and spot phishing spam that gets through to their inbox.

 Email security tools

-Best practices alone are not typically enough to help guarantee email security and reduce the risk from threats.
-Email security tools and services can help organizations with managing and improving security posture.
-Examples of these tools include the following:
+Best practices alone aren't typically enough to help guarantee email security and reduce the risk from threats.
+Email security tools and services can help organizations with advanced threat protection and improving their security posture.
+Examples of these tools and security services include the following:

 - Integrated online email service provider platforms.
-Microsoft Exchange Online is part of the Microsoft 365 Business Standard suite and provides an integrated set of email security capabilities for users.
+Microsoft Exchange Online, which is part of the Microsoft 365 Business Standard suite, provides users with an integrated set of email security capabilities.
 Similarly, Google Workspace offers an enterprise supported version of Gmail that integrates email security as part of the online service.
-Both Microsoft and Google services provide integrated antimalware and antispam capabilities, as well options for encrypted data transit.
+Both Microsoft and Google services provide integrated antimalware and antispam capabilities, as well as options for encrypted data transit.